What are the risks of wifi?

 Because of this, without the right precautions, it's easy for anyone nearby to see all that we're doing online.
 They could for example read our private emails, grab our credit card details, or steal our passwords.

 The risk is at it's greatest when you're on a public network such as a coffee shop or in a hotel.
 Criminals have been known to specifically target these locations - even installing devices so they don't physically need to be there.
-For details on how to use public wifi safely then see our .
+For details on how to use public wifi safely then see our dedicated guide for .

 And whilst you're less likely for a criminal to eavesdrop on your home wifi (although it still happens), you still need to secure this as well.
 A well secured wifi connection will be protected from: